 Penicillin V (pen-i-SIL-in V)

-Treats or prevents infections caused by certain types of bacteria.
+Treats or prevents bacterial infections.
 This medicine is an antibiotic.

 When This Medicine Should Not Be Used